 With automated GPS construction tracking solutions, you can:

-- Identify what equipment is spent idling at job sites and how often,
+- Identify what equipment is spent idling at jobsites and how often,

 - Monitor fuel usage and engine idle times to reduce costs and enhance project management.

-As a fleet manager, you want to trust that your employees are doing the right thing when behind the wheel.
+As a construction fleet or site manager, you want to trust that your employees are doing the right thing when behind the wheel.
 However, it’s imperative to know for certain how safely and professionally your employees are operating those vehicles.
 With GPS for construction vehicles, you can monitor a variety of information, including: